eth-cscs/alps-uenv/docs/pkg-reframe.md

 # ReFrame Testing Tutorial

-When ReFrame tests are enabled for a uenv, they are automatically run:
+When [ReFrame] tests are enabled for a uenv, they are automatically run:

 * in the CI/CD pipeline after the image has been built;
 * in daily/weekly testing of individual vClusters;
 * and when upgrading and updating vClusters.

-This page is a tutorial, that will guide you through the process of enabling testing in your uenv, and on writing portable tests that will run on any uenv-enabled system on Alps.
+This page is a tutorial, that will guide you through the process of enabling testing for your uenv, and on writing portable tests that will run on any uenv-enabled system on [Alps].

 !!! info